 This is just a brief introduction but if you want to acquire more knowledge about the subject I advise to have a look in the SAP Help Portal documentation:

-Now that you have the basic understanding about the tool it’s time to proceed and check the available templates.
+Now that you have a basic understanding of the tool it’s time to proceed and check the available templates.